How are mattresses made; bed fillings & upholstery guide

 Mattress upholstery falls into five categories

-Note: The above are links which go into greater detail of each material.
+The above are links that go into greater detail of each mattress material.
 For now, we are just looking at these components in general but please take the time to read further on the aspects that will be of interest to you.

 Looking at the mattress examples above, they ‘do’ contain natural fibres but they do not contain them in any significant amount as to be beneficial to the overall quality of the mattress.
 The giveaway to this assumption is the reasoning that if the upholstery was of a significant amount you most certainly would have been told.

 To carry on from our post on how to compile a mattress comparison we have the basic information we need of our upholstery layers within our four final considerations.
 These were basically wool, horsehair, cotton.
 All within the top end of upholstery layers.
 We also have the ‘combined upholstery weight‘ of each of three of these models.
 What we need to do now is to see how this overall weight is broken down by component.

 Step one: Make a list of all the fibre details of each mattress